cryptedx/copilot-orchestra/README.md

 **Adjust AI Model:**

 - Change to other models.
-- Available models in VSCode Insiders, as of the Nov.
+- Available models in VSCode, as of the Nov.
 5th, 2025:
   - `Auto (copilot)`
   - `Claude Sonnet 4.5 (copilot)`
   - `Claude Haiku 4.5 (copilot)`